Upcoming Dates & Deadlines

 |F||= 0.00 = 50% or less|

-A listing of Canadian Equivalency Tables is here.
+A listing of Canadian Equivalency Tables may be found here.

-If I apply under the Index Score category, should I send reference letters or a personal statement?
+If I apply under the Index Score category, should I send recommendation letters or a personal statement?

 No, only AGPA and LSAT score are considered in the Index Score category.
 Please do not send supplementary documents; they will not be read.